naturalis/nba-docs/api_services_summary.rst

             - GET
             - GET
           * - *Searchable fields*
-            - `list of indexed specimen document fields`_ are queried
+            - :ref:`list of indexed specimen document fields <list of indexed specimen document fields>` are queried
-            - `list of indexed specimen document fields`_ can be queried
+            - :ref:`list of indexed specimen document fields <list of indexed specimen document fields>` can be queried
           * - *Geospatial search*
             - Geosearch is available.
 Combined geo - free text search uses default the boolean operator AND.
 Sec geosearch is also possible.
             - Geosearch is available.
 Combined geo - indexed field search uses default the boolean operator AND.
 Sec geosearch is also possible.